Emory Law Archives and Manuscripts

 Getting Started

-1. The Emory Law Archives may be used during weekday reference hours only from 10:00 AM to 5:30 PM, Monday through Friday.
+The Emory Law Archives is open by appointment only Monday through Friday from 10:00 AM to 3:00 PM.
 Please complete this form to schedule a research appointment.

 Archives Room Policies

 - Archival materials cannot be checked out.
-Instead, you may use them at the large table located just outside the Archives Room or in a study room on the first floor of the law library.
+Instead, you may use them at the large table located within the Archives Room.

 - Only materials directly related to the research project at hand and to note taking are permitted near archival materials.
 Permitted items include laptops, tablets, paper and pencils (no ink pens).
 Cases, bags, backpacks, purses, umbrellas, food or beverages (including water) are not permitted - these personal items must be left with the staff behind the Circulation Desk.

-- Archival materials may not be removed from the first floor of the law library for any reason.
-Research services staff may be able to scan a limited amount of some materials upon request.
+- Archival materials may not be removed from the Archives Room for any reason.
+Staff members may be able to scan a limited amount of some materials upon request.
 Also, you may be able to use a personal camera to take pictures of the materials you are using.
 Please ask the staff member who assists you about using a personal camera and requesting scanning.

 Reprographic Services

 Researchers may request reproductions of materials in collections for use in personal research.
-The library will not scan materials if doing so would violate copyright law or donor restrictions, or if scanning risks damaging the materials.
+Emory Law Archives will not scan materials if doing so would violate copyright law or donor restrictions, or if scanning risks damaging the materials.
 We will only scan items measuring 11x17 inches or less.
-The library also reserves the right to set limits on the amount of scanning it will undertake.
-There is a limit of 100 images per request, and 300 images per year, per researcher; our year runs from September 1 – August 31.
-The library charges fees for reproductions in order to offset the cost of producing the images.
-Due to copyright and intellectual property rights, we are unable to disseminate copies of born-digital materials.
+We also reserve the right to set limits on the amount of scanning it will undertake.
+There is a photocopy limit of 500 pages per year, per researcher; our year runs from September 1 - August 31.
+Fees for reproductions are charged to offset the cost of producing the images.
+We are currently unable to make video or audio recordings of audio/visual materials.

 Archival Collections